software-academy/curriculum/Devise/index.md

 Why important
 ---

-Mostly because of it's wide use.
+Mostly because of it's wide use and the fundamental importance of user authentication.

 How we teach it
 ---

-There is a specific module for implementing Devise.
+There is a specific module for implementing Devise, as well as Devise with OmniAuth.
+You'll learn the most common setup features.

+Almost all the later projects in this ciriculum include Devise as part of the solution.

 Learn more
 ---